2.7.2. Rules for using internal polygons

 They are only used if the mother item contains parts that represent a different geological or other phenomenon, both parts belong to the same category (and there is no specific type of item from that category that the lesser part could belong to).

 - For example, you should use an internal polygon if you need to draw a courtyard (courtyards are part of the Building item category; there is no separate Courtyard item type on Yandex Map Editor).
 You would also use an internal polygon if you need to draw a clearing in the woods (clearings belong to the Woodlands category, but there is no Clearing item type on YME).

 - For example, a reservoir in the woods should not be drawn as a separate Reservoir polygonal item.
-Otherwise you will have to draw the reservoir twice: as an internal polygon of a woodlands item and as a Reservoir hydrographic item.
+Otherwise you will have to draw the body of water twice: as an internal polygon of a woodlands item and as a Body of water hydrographic item.
 When this happens, the borders of the two polygons that represent the same item inevitably don't match, so it doesn't display correctly on the map.

 Courtyards in buildings (there is no Courtyard item on Yandex Map Editor):

 Clearings or paths in the woods (there are no Clearing or Path items on YME):

 If an archipelago is located within the borders of two different hydrography items, then you must create internal polygons for it within both of those items.

 Internal polygons should not be used when drawing the following:

 Outlines of reservoirs located within woodlands items (there is a Reservoir item under the Hydrography category on YME):